PuChen7/Algorithms-and-Data-Structures/problems/longest-increasing-subsequence.md

 ## Thinking & Notes
 * Dynamic Programming: use an array to store current longest subarray at each index.
+* Binary Search: use `patience sort` to form tails.

 ## Solution - Dynamic Programming
 ```java